Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Introduction

-To support this exploration, we developed the Video Thinking Benchmark (VideoThinkBench), which comprises two categories of tasks: (1) \textbf{vision-centric tasks} includes newly created datasets (eyeballing puzzles and mazes) and adapted datasets (visual puzzles and ARC-AGI-2~\citep{chollet2025arcagi2newchallengefrontier}).
-The instances of these tasks are created in batches by our program.
-The video generation results of vision-centric tasks are verifiable, except for visual puzzles.
-(2) \textbf{text-centric tasks} are mainly adapted from subset of established benchmarks (e.g., MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, MMLU~\citep{hendrycks2020measuring}, MMMU~\citep{yue2024mmmu}, MathVista~\citep{lu2023mathvista}).
-Examples of these task types are illustrated in Fig.~\ref{fig:think_with_video_main}.
+To support this exploration, we developed the \textit{Video Thinking Benchmark (VideoThinkBench)}, which is designed to span a progression of core reasoning capabilities.
+VideoThinkBench encompasses vision-centric tasks and text-centric tasks.
+The vision-centric tasks reflect an increasing hierarchy of reasoning skills: from \textit{geometric intuition} (eyeballing puzzles), to \textit{visual pattern induction} (visual puzzles), to \textit{abstract rule induction} (ARC-AGI-2), and finally to \textit{spatial planning and search} (mazes).
+The text-centric tasks extend this progression into high-level \textit{language conceptual understanding and reasoning}.

-We evaluate on VideoThinkBench and compare Sora-2 with SOTA VLMs, such as GPT-5~\citep{openai2025gpt5}, Claude-Sonnect-4.5~\citep{anthropic2025claude4} and Gemini-2.5-Pro~\citep{comanici2025gemini}, as shown in Table~\ref{tab:summary_all_tasks}.
-Furthermore, we systematically analyse the source of these abilities.
+We evaluate on \textit{VideoThinkBench} and compare Sora-2 with SOTA VLMs, such as GPT-5~\citep{openai2025gpt5}, Claude Sonnet 4.5~\citep{anthropic2025claude4} and Gemini 2.5 Pro~\citep{comanici2025gemini}, as shown in Table~\ref{tab:summary_all_tasks}.
+Furthermore, we systematically analyze the source of these abilities.
 The main findings of this work are as follows: